-Christakis’ lab is focused on the relationship between social networks and well-being.
+Christakis’ research is focused on the relationship between social networks and well-being.
 This research engages two types of phenomena: the social, mathematical, and biological rules governing how social networks form (“connection”), and the biological and social implications of how they operate to influence thoughts, feelings, and behaviours (“contagion”).
-Ongoing investigations in the lab explore the genetic bases for human social behaviours and the application of social network principles to change population-level behaviour related to health, cooperation, and economic development.

 Along with long-time collaborator, James Fowler, Christakis has authored a general-audience book on social networks: Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives, which has been translated into nearly twenty foreign languages.

 Contact us to get Nicholas Christakis' fees and availability for your next event

 One of our consultants will get back to you soon